SultansOfCode/GeorgeTheDuck/README.md

 There are 3 different scenarios: desert, forest and snow.
 The free and default one is snow

 All the other can be acquired under the options menu, buying them directly from the smart contract

+Developed and tested under Chrome with MetaMask extension